The official blog of the Lung Institute.

 Most anyone with a diagnosed lung disease has probably worked with a respiratory therapist.
 They teach people to manage how to live with chronic obstructive pulmonary disorder (COPD), asthma, and other lung diseases.

-This blog discusses the recent US News & World Report article about the benefits of stem cells and the treatments offered.
+This blog discusses the recent US News & World Report article about the benefits of cellular therapy and the treatments offered.

 Scientific Findings about COPD and Memory Loss In the 1990s researchers at the Mayo Clinic studied the connection between lung function and dementia risk.
 Since then, more recent studies have indicated an increased risk of memory loss and dementia as a result of diminished lung function and chronic lung disease.
 A 15-year study published in 2011 suggested that…